State and Local Tax Year-End Planning????

 As your company or clients discuss year-end planning, I want to remind you that this is a good time to address state and local tax issues and opportunities.

 The following is a brief list of some ideas that might apply:Nexus and FIN 48: At this time of year, it is a good time for companies to address their nexus position in advance of their FIN 48 analysis.
-Operations may also be able to be restructured in advance of 2011.
+Operations may also be able to be restructured.
 If your company or client utilizes telecommuting employees or independent contractors and hasn’t addressed their nexus position in a while, this may be a good time.
 Also, more states have adopted economic nexus standards and “bright line” nexus standards that may come into play.